ys7yoo/PiTutorial/README.md

    pip3 install -r jasper/client/requirements.txt
    ```

 4. Get Google Speech API key.

    Follow the tutorial here:

 ## Overview
-Today, we will make the thing smarter so that we can interact with it more naturally.
+We will make the thing smarter so that we can interact with it more naturally.
+This week, we will upgrade our thing to speak and understand what we say.

 ![image of thing](images/thing-speech.png)